sharing11/project1/Readme.txt

-// this is new Git practising
+// this is new Git practising dfmfdmnfmdfdf
+//testing fdfkjdfjdk